 Fintech firm Lanistar, an alternative financial services provider, has acquired £15 million in additional capital in order to support its upcoming commercial launch later this year.

-Established in 2019, the personal financial management company has received funding from VC firm Milaya Capital, which has now acquired a 10% stake in the Fintech company at a £150 million valuation.
+Established in 2019, the personal financial management company has received funding from family members of CEO, Gurhan Kiziloz, which has boosted the company’s valuation to £150 million.

 Lanistar’s management noted that they will use the funds raised to further expand their business operations.
 The Fintech firm will also be hiring new customer support specialists, and focus on scaling its product launch (scheduled for Winter 2020).